Need to know

 Dealers rely on car servicing to make profit

-In fact, dealers depend on servicing, parts, car finance and insurance to make their profit margins.
-A 2014 motor industry report from Deloitte found on average, nearly 30% of car dealer's profits came from servicing, while dealers lost money on new car sales.
+Why do dealerships push customers to return their cars for servicing?
+Dealers depend on servicing, parts, car finance and insurance to make their profit margins.
+A motor industry report from Deloitte found on average, almost 30% of car dealer's profits come from servicing, while dealers lost money on new car sales.

 What's the law?